Updated On January 31st, 2024

 The Coffee Can portfolio theory advocates for buying stocks with the intention of holding them for years, not days.
-From the article:
+See the following excerpt from the original article:

 However, in order for the Coffee Can idea to succeed, investors will need to adopt a long-term focus.
-And, they will need to take control of their financial matters, which could present some complications.
+A focus on the long-run can give individual investors an edge over shorter-term focused investors.

 The Coffee Can portfolio will only add to the need to take control, because investors will have a very hard time finding an outside adviser to help them construct and manage the Coffee Can portfolio.

-The article acknowledges that investors will be hard-pressed finding a Coffee Can portfolio from a professional money manager:
+The original Coffee Can article acknowledges that investors will be hard-pressed finding a Coffee Can portfolio from a professional money manager:

 “The Coffee Can portfolio concept has two problems.
 First, who is going to buy a product, the value of which will take 10 years to evaluate?
 A decade is likely to exceed the career horizons of most corporate executives and pension fund administrators, to say nothing of most money managers.
 Second, who will pay the large fee, up front, that is necessary to support a mature, first-class investment research organization needed to select a superior 10-year portfolio?”